luzpaz/lasergrbl_post/README.md

 Use ";" for newlines.
 <pre>
 Examples:
+  My laser max power setting is 1000 so if spindle speed is set at 900 that gives me 90%.

   --laser-on="M4" would produce:
-       M4 S(spindle speed value from the tool setting in Job)
+       M4 S900

   --laser-no-s --laser-on="Turn on;100%" would produce:
        Turn on